Boundedness of Journ\'{e} operators with matrix weights: Introduction

-Moreover, as of now there is no extrapolation scheme for matrix-weighted estimates, even in the one-parameter setting.
-That means that proving $L^2$ estimates does not immediately imply $L^{p}$ estimates for $p$ different from 2.
-Thus, significant additional effort and new ideas are needed to tackle the case $p\neq 2$.
-Although we make considerable progress towards extending part (2) of Theorem \ref{t: main result} to any $1<p<\infty$, there is a missing piece related to vector-valued estimates for the dyadic (one-parameter) Christ--Goldberg maximal function that prevent us from obtaining the full result using our methods (see Remark \ref{r: missing piece} below).
-Two questions concerning Fefferman-Stein type inequalities involving a matrix-weight remain open for some $p$ and are of independent interest (see Question \ref{quest: vector valued maximal function} and Question \ref{quest: vector valued maximal function-not modified} below).
+Moreover, at the time of preparation of this article there were no extrapolation results for matrix-weighted estimates, even in the one-parameter setting.
+That meant that proving $L^2$ estimates did not immediately imply $L^{p}$ estimates for $p$ different from 2.
+Thus, significant additional effort and new ideas were sought to tackle the case $p\neq 2$.
+Although we made considerable progress towards extending part (2) of Theorem \ref{t: main result} to any $1<p<\infty$, there was a missing piece related to vector-valued estimates for the dyadic (one-parameter) Christ--Goldberg maximal function that prevented us from obtaining the full result using our methods (see Remark \ref{r: incomplete general Journe} below).
+However, two more recent works on extrapolation in the setting of matrix weighted estimates, one due to Bownik and Cruz-Uribe \cite{bownik-cruzuribe} and the second due to Vuorinen \cite{vuorinen}, were pointed out by the referees.
+Two comments are required on the possible applications of these articles to the present work.
+First, it is unclear that the results in \cite{bownik-cruzuribe}, and hence those in \cite{vuorinen}, are applicable to matrix weighted sublinear operators.
+Second, even though the extrapolation in \cite{vuorinen} would imply $L^p$ bounds for $p \neq 2,$ that article considers real valued matrix weights, while we consider complex valued ones.
+In practice, this amounts to the following change.
+While \cite{bownik-cruzuribe} and \cite{vuorinen} use centrally symmetric convex bodies, that is sets $K$ such that $rK \subseteq K$ for every $-1 \leq r \leq 1,$ one would need to check that their results still hold if one uses centrally homothetic convex bodies, that is sets $K$ such that $zK \subseteq K$ for every complex $|z| \leq 1.$ Regarding the vector-valued estimates mentioned before, two questions concerning Fefferman--Stein type inequalities involving a matrix-weight remain open for some $p$ and are of independent interest.
+These are mentioned in Question \ref{quest: vector valued maximal function} and Question \ref{quest: vector valued maximal function-not modified} below and they will be addressed in subsequent works.

 Finally, our methods distinguish very strongly between one-weight and two-weight situations.
 This is a direct consequence of the fact that the matrix weights have to be incorporated in the operators themselves, and not just appear in the weighted norms.
-For example, in our sparse domination results inspired by \cite{barron-pipher}, not only is the weight directly incorporated in the sparse operator (unlike \cite{barron-pipher}), but we also have \emph{different} sparse domination results depending on whether one is interested in the one-weight or the two-weight situation, so we do not really get ``one'' sparse domination bound per operator (also unlike \cite{barron-pipher}).